Optimizing a Chief Architect Plan for Export to the 3D Viewer

 • Give your new material a short, descriptive name.

 • In the above example, the high- and low-resolution materials are saved in the same library folder and are distinguished by a short suffix at the end of their names.
+However, you can organize your own materials however you wish.

 3. Select 3D> Materials> Plan Materials to open the Plan Materials dialog.